 Richard Avedon: People

 Curated by the National Portrait Gallery’s Senior Curator, Dr. Christopher Chapman, in partnership with The Richard Avedon Foundation, Richard Avedon: People was the first exhibition of Avedon’s work in Australia.
-The exhibition put on display 80 black and white photographs of people, know and unknown, from 1949 to 2002.
-The exhibition went on to tour at the Monash University’s Monash Gallery of Art in Melbourne and then the Art Gallery of Western Australia.
+The exhibition put on display 80 black and white photographs of people, know and unknown, from 1946 to 2004.
+The exhibition went on to tour at the Art Gallery of Western Australia and the Ian Potter Museum of Art at the University of Melbourne.

 Shown exclusively at Gagosian’s Brittania Street location in London, the Avedon/Warhol show juxtaposed the two artists and the common elements and themes that run throughout their work.
 The exhibition explored notions of power, transgression, alienation, mortality, and celebrity.
 The catalogue contained essays by Ara Merjian and Michael Bracewell.